discretize/discretize-gear-optimizer/docs/Contributing/Readme.md

 Be sure to base your development work and pull requests on the primary development branch.

-> Currently this is the "staging" branch, which is not the default! todo: consider changing this.
+> Currently this is the "staging" branch, which is not the default!

 Feel free to open PRs for unfinished work as [draft PRs](https://github.blog/2019-02-14-introducing-draft-pull-requests/)!